Dog fighting: Bait animals

 "Bait" animals are animals used to test a dog's fighting instinct; they are often mauled or killed in the process.
 Many of the training methods involve torturing and killing of other animals.
 Often "bait" animals are stolen pets such as puppies, kittens, rabbits, small dogs and even stock (pit bulls acquired by the dog fighting ring which appear to be passive or less dominant).
 Other sources for bait animals include wild or feral animals, animals obtained from a shelter or animals obtained from "free to good home" ads.
 The snouts of bait animals are often wrapped with duct tape to prevent them from fighting back and they are used in training sessions to improve a dog's endurance, strength or fighting ability.
 A bait animal's teeth may also be broken to prevent them from fighting back.
 If the bait animals are still alive after the training sessions, they are usually given to the dogs as a reward and the dogs finish killing them.

 Types of dog fighters

 Street fighters

 Often associated with gang activity, street fighters fight dogs over insults, turf invasions, or simple taunts like "my dog can kill your dog".
-These type of fights are often spontaneous; unorganized; conducted for money, drugs, or bragging rights; and occur on street corners, back alleys, and neighborhood playgrounds.
+These types of fights are often spontaneous; unorganized; conducted for money, drugs, or bragging rights; and occur on street corners, back alleys, and neighborhood playgrounds.
 Urban street fighters generally have several dogs chained in backyards, often behind privacy fences, or in basements or garages.
 After a street fight, the dogs are often discovered by police and animal control officers either dead or dying.
 Due to the spontaneity and secrecy of a street fight, they are very difficult to respond to unless reported immediately.

 Hobbyists and professionals often decry the techniques that street fighters use to train their dogs.
 Such techniques include starving, drugging, and physically abusing the dog.